Erastuskanyatta/Website-vs-Web-app/index.md

 On the website, small changes do not require a full re-accumulation and deployment.
 You need to refresh/update the HTML code and all that will be updated.

-Code deployment in web app is quite different.
+Code deployment in the web app is quite different.
 Here, you need to re-compile and re-deploy the app after making any change.

 #### 4. Authentication

 On a website, end-users authentication is not mandatory.
 The user may give some details at wish if they are willing to get any updates from the website.

  On the other hand, Web applications need validation as they offer a lot more extensive extent of alternatives and usefulness than a website.
-To access you account you must provide details like username and password that verify ownership.
+To access your account you must provide details like username and password that verify ownership.

 #### 5. Development